dhruvrauthan/Performance-Measurement-of-Distributed-Storage-on-Edge-Devices/README.md

 ### Part 4: Endpoint
 1. SSH into the endpoint.
 2. Run `nano write.py`
 3. Paste the contents from `scripts/write.py` into the previous file.
+Make sure to replace the IPs in the Cluster with your own edge VM IPs.
 4. Exit the editor and run `chmod +x write.py`
-5. Repeat steps 1-3 for `scripts/sampledata` as well.
+5. Repeat steps 1-3 for `scripts/dataset` as well.

 ## Experimentation
 1. Run the `scripts/x_node.sh` script where x = 3, 4 or 5